 Finally, employers who provide workers’ comp may have immunity when it comes to workplace injury lawsuits.
-Sometimes, however, there are exceptions to this rule, and under certain circumstances, you may be able to file a workplace injury lawsuit.
+However, there are exceptions to this rule, and under certain circumstances, you may be able to file a workplace injury lawsuit.

 Workers’ comp has a specific timeline in which you must file a claim.
-In Florida, you typically have 30 days from the date of the injury to report your injury to your employer.
+Understanding how long you have to sue for work-related injuries is crucial.
+Florida workers’ comp requires employees to report their injury within 30 days and file claims within two years.
 You then have up to two years from the date of the injury or the date when the injury was discovered to file a workers’ compensation claim with the Florida Division of Workers’ Compensation.
 Failing to report your injury to your employer and file your claim may prevent you from obtaining workers’ comp benefits.

 The compensation from a workplace injury lawsuit is typically going to be higher because you can sue for non-economic damages.
 Non-economic damages such as pain and suffering and have 100 percent of your lost wages recovered rather than a percentage.
 Some cases may lead to punitive damages as well when gross negligence is involved.